Gernby/raspberry-pilot/alternate-install/alternative-install.md

 #         password: "passw0rd"
 #         ca-certificate: /etc/my_ca.pem
 ```
-13. Save and exit the file.
+12. Save and exit the file.
-14. Safely unmount the microSD card.
+13. Safely unmount the microSD card.
 Do not proceed until you know you have safely unmounted.
-15. Remove the SD card adapter from the laptop and remove the microSD card from the SD card adapter.
+14. Remove the SD card adapter from the computer and remove the microSD card from the adapter
-16. Insert the microSD card into the Pi into the slot on the "bottom" of the Pi with the contacts oriented "up" towards the bottom of the Pi mainboard.
+15. Insert the microSD card into the Rasperry Pi 4 with the contacts facing "up" towards the bottom of the mainboard
-17. Plug the Pi into power and wait 2 minutes.
-The Pi needs to boot, finalize some initial configuration, and log into the WiFi.
-18. Log into your WiFi router and locate the Pi in your connected client list.
-19. Use the ssh command or putty to connect to the Pi's IP address.
+16. If you are using a local console, connect the keyboard, micro-HDMI adapter and the HDMI cable
+17. Connect the Ethernet cable if you do not have WiFi.
+18. Connect the USB A end of the USB A-to-C cable to the power supply and the USB C end into the power port on the Pi
+19. Allow the Pi to boot and wait at least two minutes.
+If you are using the console, wait for several lines of text to appear before attempting to log in.
+20. If you are logging in remotely, go to your router's adminstration page to find the IP address given to your Pi (either via cable or WiFi).
+21. Log into the Pi using "ubuntu" for the username and the password
+22. Try to `ping 8.8.8.8`.
+If successful, continue to the next section.
+If not, reboot and log in again with ubuntu/ubuntu.

 ## Software installation
 1. Log into the Pi using "ubuntu" as the user and password.